My Baby Loves to Swing: Reception

-In A Biographical Guide to the Great Jazz and Pop Singers, Will Friedwald describes as it gets an odd (but not unappealing) military press roll and lots of modulations, ending with Damone socking in to a real high note.
-There are also two Cahn and Van Heusen originals, which sound like leftover from a Sinatra concept album.
+In A Biographical Guide to the Great Jazz and Pop Singers, Will Friedwald describes it as having "an odd (but not unappealing) military press roll and lots of modulations, ending with Damone socking in to a real high note.
+There are also two Cahn and Van Heusen originals, which sound like leftover from a Sinatra concept album."

+Both The Encyclopedia of Popular Music and Disc gave the album four-star ratings, while getting a lower three-star rating from AllMusic.